bigbo/gearman_frame/README.md

 ## This is a framework based on distributed gearman
 > client:

+    clients.py --> the gearman clients,reseal the gearman API
+    runclients.py --> the clients examples of use

+> manage:

     admin.py --> the queue managemant,get status
-    clients.py --> the gearman clients,reseal the gearman API
-    runclients.py --> the clients examples of use workers.py --> the gearman workers, reseal the gearman API runworkers.py --> the workers examples of use
+    runadmin.py --> the admin clients examples of use [*]Since part of the package management needs API,so need "workers.py" and "clients.py"

 > worker:

-    runbase.py --> the class worker inherit of methods to achieve,examples of use veryeasyprocess --> a module
+    workers.py --> the gearman workers, reseal the gearman API runworkers.py --> the workers examples of use,the class worker inherit of methods to achieve veryeasyprocess --> a package
+    config.yaml --> the config file
+    eg_worker.py --> a examples of use gearman API

 # 一.更新:
 > 1.可以获取worker的信息,IP,task,新增可以命名worker名字